JakePIXL/VBank/README.md

 This request will return the value associated with the given key in the key-value store.
 If the key does not exist, it will return a 404 error.

+`PUT /`

+This request will insert the given value into the key-value store and will generate a new key.

 `PUT /{key}`

-This request will insert the given key and value into the key-value store (Will also replace a key of the same name).
-The value should be provided in the request body as a JSON string.
+This request will insert the given key and value into the key-value store.

 `DELETE /{key}`